 - 2.26 Sustainability Appraisal (SA) is required for all Local Plan documents.
 It is an integral component of all stages of plan preparation.
 The purpose of a SA is to promote sustainable development through better integration of sustainability considerations into the preparation and adoption of plans.
-The SA embraces economic, environmental and social objectives, and therefore has a wider scope than Strategic Environmental Assessment (SEA), which is required by EU Directive (2001/42/EC) and only concentrates on environmental effects. - 2.27 Figure 3 provides an overview of the SA/SEA process relative to the Local Plan preparation process.
+The SA embraces economic, environmental and social objectives, and therefore has a wider scope than Strategic Environmental Assessment (SEA), which is required by EU Directive (2001/42/EC) and only concentrates on environmental effects. - 2.27 Work on producing a Local Plan cannot proceed without corresponding work on the SA/SEA.
+Both the draft Local Plan and the SA will be made publicly available for consultation at the same time and comments invited on both.
+The findings of the SA in informing each policy within the plan will be a material consideration in determining soundness of the documents at the examination in public.